 To make digital citizenship engaging and fun, I use EVERFI’s digital lessons, Ignition: Digital Literacy and Responsibility, which offers simulations to teach students how to access and use technology effectively and safely.
-Ignition is made up of seven self-paced lessons which can be used in tandem with hands on activities to encourage even more student collaboration and problem-solving.
+Ignition is made up of seven self-paced lessons that can be used in tandem with hands-on activities to encourage even more student collaboration and problem-solving.

 Here are 5 classroom activities to teach digital citizenship:

 Digital Citizenship for Public Service